DOV-Vlaanderen/pydov/CONTRIBUTING.md

 ## Introduction

 The pydov package is a community effort and everyone is welcome to contribute.
-It is hosted on [GitHub](https://github.com/DOV-Vlaanderen/pydov) and development is coordinated by [Dienst Ondergrond Vlaanderen (DOV)](https://dov.vlaanderen.be/dovweb/html/index.html).
-DOV aggregates groundwater and affiliated data of Flanders and makes them publicly available.
+It is hosted on [GitHub](https://github.com/DOV-Vlaanderen/pydov) and development is coordinated by [Databank Ondergrond Vlaanderen (DOV)](https://dov.vlaanderen.be/dovweb/html/index.html).
+DOV aggregates data about soil, subsoil and groundwater of Flanders and makes them publicly available.
 Interactive and human-readable extraction and querying of the data is provided by a [web application](https://www.dov.vlaanderen.be/portaal/?module=verkenner#ModulePage), whereas the focus of this package is to support **machine-based** extraction and conversion of the data.
 The latter aims to support a set of complementary use cases, for example:

 * integrate DOV data in larger data processing pipelines
 * support the reproducibility and/or repeatability of research studies